brentp/echtvar/README.md

 ]
 ```

-This will exctract 3 fields, the user can chooose as many as they like when encoding.
+The above file will extract 3 fields, but the user can chooose as many as they like when encoding.
 All fields in an `echtvar` file will be added (with the given alias) to any VCF it is used to annotate.

 # References and Acknowledgements